silvertoken/hermes/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://github.com/silvertoken/hermes/wiki)_

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTACT -->
 ## Contact